afancio/ssd/README.md

 ##Introduction

-With the Flow package the user is able to directly use the Flow operator allows expressing unambiguously the expected spatial behavior in environmental models for different phenomena that can occur simultaneously during the simulation.
+With the ssd package the user is able to directly use the Flow operator allows expressing unambiguously the expected spatial behavior in environmental models for different phenomena that can occur simultaneously during the simulation.
 Thus,